Spin dependent analysis of homogeneous and inhomogeneous exciton decoherence in magnetic fields: Results and Discussion

 At cryogenic temperatures, phonon-assisted decoherence mechanisms are constricted.
 This opens the opportunity for studying the scattering processes in the presence of magnetic fields that tune the exciton size~\cite{Aksenov1995,Bansal2007,Chen2020} and the exciton spin relaxation~\cite{Glazov,Wang2014} allowing for additional modulation of the exciton coherence.
-Figures~\ref{fig4}a and b display, respectively, the integrated intensity and FWHM of the e-hh $\sigma^+$ and $\sigma^-$ optical components at $T_{\text{L}}=3.6\text{ K}$, for $P=60 \text{ W/cm}^{2}$ (top panels) and $P=6\times 10^2 \text{ W/cm}^{2}$ (bottom panels).
+Figs.~\ref{fig4}(a) and (b) display, respectively, the integrated intensity and FWHM of the e-hh $\sigma^+$ and $\sigma^-$ optical components at $T_\text{L}=3.6\text{ K}$, for $P=60 \text{ W/cm}^{2}$ (top panels) and $P=6\times 10^2 \text{ W/cm}^{2}$ (bottom panels).

 The $\sigma^+$ component presents a monotonic dependence with magnetic field for both optical properties in Fig.~\ref{fig4}.
-By increasing the magnetic field, the $\sigma^+$ exciton population diminishes, as shown in Fig.~\ref{fig4}a, whereas the FWHM increases in Figs.~\ref{fig4}b.
-This FWHM increase is expected from the short-range interaction model, according to which, $\Gamma \propto \sqrt{B}$.~\cite{Ando1974} In contrast, the $\sigma^-$ component in Fig.~\ref{fig4} exhibits a peak response in the integrated intensity and a dip in the FWHM near $B=1.8 \text{ T}$.
-The peak in the $\sigma^-$ exciton population disappears for $T_{\text{L}} \geq 20\text{ K}$, as displayed by the inset in Fig. \ref{fig4}a for $P=60 \text{ W/cm}^{2}$.
-A similar effect was reported for type-II AlAs/GaAs quantum wells,~\cite{Butov1994} ascribed to the presence of coherent states, destroyed by rising temperatures.
-Also here, the dip in the FWHM of the $\sigma^-$ component is a manifestation of increased coherence.
+By increasing the magnetic field, the $\sigma^+$ exciton population diminishes, as shown in Fig.~\ref{fig4}(a), whereas the FWHM increases in Figs.~\ref{fig4}(b).
+This FWHM increment is expected from the short-range interaction model, according to which, $\Gamma \propto \sqrt{B}$.~\cite{Ando1974} In contrast, the $\sigma^-$ component in Fig.~\ref{fig4} exhibits a peak response in the integrated intensity and a dip in the FWHM near $B=1.8 \text{ T}$.
+The peak in the $\sigma^-$ exciton population disappears for $T_\text{L} \geq 20\text{ K}$, as displayed by the inset in Fig. \ref{fig4}(a) for $P=60 \text{ W/cm}^{2}$.